 See the literal “End of the Railway Line” and the Mini Museum at the Airport, which is dedicated to the old Wool Scour and the unexpected landing of Amy Johnson.
 Take a stroll along the Bulloo River walk on the shady banks of the river.
 Interpretative signs are positioned along the way to inform you about the variety of trees and plant s.
 The waterways of Quilpie Shire are ideal for bird watching and fishing.

 The museum is three kilometres outside of Eromanga off the sealed Mt.
 Margaret Road.
-It is easy to spend a day or more in and around Eromanga, visit the Living History Centre next to one of Australia’s iconic outback pubs, the Eromanga Royal Hotel est. 1885, Knoto-a-saurus and Opalopolis Park and enjoy a picnic near sand dunes or on the famous Kyabra waterhole.
+It is easy to spend a day or more in and around Eromanga, visit the Living History Centre close to one of Australia’s iconic outback pubs, the Eromanga Royal Hotel est. 1885, Knot-a-saurus and Opalopolis Park and enjoy a picnic near the famous Kyabra waterhole.

 Take the fully sealed Kyabra Road to being your journey towards Windorah, the heart of the Channel Country.
 Windorah, which is Aboriginal for “Big Fish”, is 35 kilometres south of where the Thomson and Barcoo Rivers join to form the multi-channelled Cooper Creek.
 Follow the 12 kilometre Nature Drive through a diverse range of landscapes between Windorah and Cooper Creek.
 The waterholes offer great fishing and the smaller channels are ideal for catching yabbies – the inspiration for the Windorah International Yabby Race held annually in August.

 The magnificent red sand hills found ten kilometres west of Windorah are definitely worth visiting as the colours change continually throughout the day, especially at sunset.